mportillo1/GymBuddy-PWA/README.md

    git clone https://github.com/mportillo1/WorkoutTracker.git

-## How to Test Firebase and IndexedDB
+## How to Use the App
  **Using the Workout Tracker**:
+    - **Sign In/Sign Out**:
+     - To sign in, you must first navigate to the Workout Log section of the app.
+     - From there, use the sign-in or sign-up option to access your account and manage your workout logs.
    - **Tracking a Workout**:
-     - Navigate to the Workout Tracker page.
      - Click on the **Track a Workout** button.
      - Fill in the required fields:
        - Select a date.